Alstacon/Ads_online/README.md

 ### 🛒 AviCon —
-An advertisements website with JWT authentication, separation of roles and password recovery vai email.
+An advertisements website with JWT authentication, separation of roles and password recovery via email.
 ___

 ### Back-end functionality: